Nonlocality and dynamic response of Majorana states in fermionic superfluids: Derivation of Eqs. ( , )

 Here for simplicity we assume the following symmetry $D(x+L/2)-D(L/2) = D(L/2)-D(x-L/2)$ originated from the assumption of a symmetric order parameter $\Delta(L-s)=\Delta(s)$.
 As a result, we get a smooth function describing the solution within the interval $|x|<L/2$

 At the ends of the wire we should put

 where we marked the left (right) movers by the exponents $e^{\pm i 0}$.
-One can see that in the vicinity of the wire ends the wave function exhibits a non-quasiclassical ``jump'' which occurs at the length scale of the Fermi wavelength $\lambda_F=2\pi/k_F$ \cite{Vortex_tunneling_Kopnin_2003, Vortex_tunneling_Kopnin_2007}.
+One can see that in the vicinity of the wire ends the wave function exhibits a ``jump'' which occurs at the length scale of the coherence length $\xi$ \cite{Vortex_tunneling_Kopnin_2003, Vortex_tunneling_Kopnin_2007}.